-This symposium brings together research on antecedents and consequences of comparisons from various perspectives: relative comparisons between groups, comparative formats, and comparative frames.
+This symposium brings together research on antecedents and consequences of comparisons from various perspectives: group comparisons, comparative formats, and comparative frames.
 It highlights how variations in comparison observer-target relations and comparative communications impact important variables (e.g., perceived truth) and how social-structural factors (e.g., power differences) can increase comparative biases.
 Four presentations will each be followed by a short question session, with a general final discussion (Vera Hoorens).
-From a political psychology perspective, the first presentation’s studies use a comparison paradigm to prime differences in the perception of the level of democracy in participants’ political system to investigate effects on conspiracy mentality and related variables (e.g., trust).
+The first presentation investigated the transmission of asymmetrical framing of gender differences, which both reflect and reinforce power and status differences.
+It shows that the focus of a description of gender inequalities affects the focus of subsequent communication regarding such differences.
 The second presentation demonstrates that wording claims about social groups in an explicitly comparative format (vs. leaving the comparison implicit) reduces the claims’ perceived truth and social acceptability.
 This comparative format effect holds for positive, but not for negative claims, and is mediated by the perceived positivity of the claims.
 The third presentation shows that truth judgments of claims about social groups depend on the groups being ingroups or outgroups.
 Varying with specific groups involved, and demonstrating ingroup bias, positive (negative) ingroup claims are more (less) likely judged as true than comparable outgroup claims.
 The fourth presentation shows that high compared to low social power enhances the more-less asymmetry in the evaluation of comparative information.
 Participants high in social power like more, agree more with, and consider more likely to be true information framed in “more than” compared to “less than” terms.

 Speaker 1: Democracy – a relative matter?
 Comparisons to other countries’ political systems affect perceptions of democracy